Jthomp1993/milestone-project-3/README.md

 * git add .
 * git commit -m ""

-6. The next step was to login into Heroku within the termianl using the following command:
+6. The next step was to log into Heroku within the termianl using the following command:
 * heroku login

 7. Next I linked my Heroku app using the following command: